-The Trust is required to report incidents defined as 'serious' to the Information Commissioners Office where the incident meets criteria as defined in the Information Commissioner Incident Reporting Tool.
+The Trust is required to report incidents defined as 'serious' to the Information Commissioners Office via the CAF-DSPT where the incident meets criteria as defined in the Information Commissioner Incident Reporting Tool.

 3.18.
 Year on Year Improvement Plan and Assessment